 Benefits and Perks

-Benefits packages do tend to lack paid time off; Rochester General Hospital gives paid vacation days to one in seven survey participants and sick leave to five percent of workers.
+Unfortunately, a minority of employees — about an eighth of workers — are presented with both paid vacation and sick leave.
 The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 403(b) plan, a 401(k) plan, and a company pension plan.
-Perks cover health insurance for a strong majority of employees and dental coverage for a solid majority of survey participants.
-Some other perks are life insurance and tuition reimbursement.
+For a solid majority of workers, benefits include health insurance, and a strong majority of workers get dental coverage, too.
+Some other advantages of working at Rochester General Hospital are life insurance and tuition reimbursement.